AnimatingLegend/legbothost/README.md

 # LegBot [Discord Bot]

 ## Warning !!!
 This Github Repository 'legbothost' has been archived due to bot inactivity issues, and major unfixable API bugs.
 This bot hasnt been worked on in over a year, and thats how it will remain to be.
-This bot will always be open sourced if you want to download it yourself and see how it ticks
+This bot will always be open sourced if you want to download it yourself and see how it ticks.

 ## About the bot
-Legbot is a bot i decided to make on my freetime, Aug 24 2021.
-This bot has a decent amount of commands (some unfinshed) that you can use. they are all listed below, or you can check them out in the commands folder.
+Legbot is a bot I decided to make on my freetime, Aug 24 2021.
+This bot has a decent amount of commands (some unfinshed) that you can use.
+They are all listed below, or you can check them out in the commands folder.

 ## Credits & Shit
 [Legend (thats me !!)](https://twitter.com/AnimatingLegend) - Main Programmer, Director of the bot